CzternastyHembre/IT1901-ITP/casino/ui/src/main/java/ui/README.md

 ## BlackjackController

 This is where all the JavaFX logic for the Blackjack game is.
 It uses the **Blackjack.fxml** as its core and most of the UI is written in code.
 It also extends the **CasinoMenu** so the user can maneuver between all views in the application.

-## CasinoElements

-This is a class where some casino elements are made.
-The UI chips in the Roulette game are all made with this class.

 ## CreateUserController